iamsmnt/Data-Science-Projects/README.md

 # Data Science Projects
-A collection of Data Science projects in Jupyter notebooks.
+A collection of my Data Science projects in Jupyter notebooks.
 I mainly use Python, PostgreSQL and Scikit-learn to showcase the many different skills of a Data Scientist.
 I have a backlog of about 10 projects which will be continually released and uploaded here, check this space often!

 Author: Matthew Wilfred Ho